Kailyn Lowry Sex Tape Scandal: Javi Marroquin Reacts

 Javi added that he could not put the blame on MTV for his breakup with Kailyn.
 It’s just that they made bad decisions that ultimately led to the end of their relationship.

-As for Kailyn Lowry, the identity of her baby daddy has yet to be revealed.
+As for Kailyn Lowry, the identity of her baby’s father has yet to be revealed.
 The 25-year-old reality TV personality confirmed her third pregnancy in February via a blog post.
-Since then, rumors of her baby daddy have been surfacing online, but they are not as rampant as the speculation about Chris Lopez.
-There had been hints posted by Lowry on Twitter that suggest her friend Lopez is the father of the baby she’s carrying.
+Since then, rumors of the unborn child’s paternity have been surfacing online, but they are not as rampant as the speculation about Chris Lopez.
+There had been hints posted by Lowry on Twitter that suggest her friend, Lopez, is the father of the baby she’s carrying.
 Time and again, Kailyn has denied this rumor.

 The unnamed father also reportedly plans to be involved in the baby’s life as much as possible.
-It was said that Kailyn and her baby daddy will be focused on co-parenting once the baby arrives.
-Whoever Kailyn Lowry’s baby daddy is remains to be a big mystery but many speculate that this baby drama will be all over the future episodes of Teen Mom 2.
+It was said that Kailyn and her baby’s father will be focused on co-parenting once the baby arrives.
+Whoever the father is remains to be a big mystery, but many speculate that this baby drama will be all over the future episodes of Teen Mom 2.

 [Featured Image by Jonathan Leibson/Getty Images]